yigithankarabulut/TheBookLibraryApi/README.md

 To start the project, follow these steps:

-- Replace the connection key in the database/dbconnect.go file with your own mongodb connection key
+- Replace the connection key in the database/{dbconnect,connectBookTest,connectUserTest}.go file with your own mongodb connection key
-- Change the SECRET_KEY and ADMIN_KEY in the .env file

 -Navigate to the project directory: